Resume for Carpenter

 Key Takeaways

-- The list of key skills in carpentry includes such things as the use of tools with proficiency as well as woodworking techniques, blueprint reading, wood shaping, and the ability to follow safety procedures.
+- Include key carpentry skills, such as the use of tools with proficiency for woodworking and blueprint reading and shaping wood, as well as the ability to follow safety procedures.

-- Highlight previous work experience with details of job duties and achievements.
+- Highlight prior work experience by giving details of job duties and achievements.

 - Include a background of education related to carpentry.
-You should mention the school and year of completion.
+You should mention the institution and the year of completion.

 1. Personal Information